THE FLY BOYS : SKY-JACKED

 No official dedication as such but in my second hand paperback copy is the handwritten message: "To Helen on her birthday, with love from Plummo 1984 xx"

 This is the cover shot that got Stan in trouble with the Arab owners of the Dorchester Hotel - and it's easy to see why!
 The Sheik is boss-eyed and gormless looking and he has a girl in a candy-stripe stiny bikini spoon feeding him and draping a pearl necklace across his forehead.
 However - unlike some of the Morgan covers - this one is pretty accurate and it's obvious that at least SOMEONE has read the book!
-The Sheik is pretty much as described - as is the Glamour Airlines Air-Hostess uniform, and the girl is lovely!
-However in the interests of political correctness we gives this 5/10.
+The Sheik is pretty much as described - as is the Glamour Airlines Air-Hostess uniform, however in the interests of political correctness we give this 1/10.

 The third and final installment of The Fly Boys trilogy sees the crew being skyjacked (hijacked by another plane whilst still in the air!?) and forced to land on a fictional island in the Gulf of Arabia.
 All the Arabs have enormously daft puns for names - Abba Ben Arnha, Ib Ib Hoorah, Packyah Kitbahg etc etc. An enjoyable comedy romp that owes more than a little to the Carry-On Follow That Camel comedy ethic.
 Still a good story though and you get the impression that the tale is far from over when the final page turns.
 A shame that the series didn't continue and was somewhat in the shadow of the Tobin novels.

-8/10 for the glorious stupidity of the Arab names!
+8/10 for the story, not so much for the Arab names